 Disclaimer: this post contains affiliate links and if you make a purchase through them, we might make a small commission at no extra cost to you.

-Top 10 things to do in Lisbon with kids
+What are the 10 top things to do in Lisbon with kids?

 Take a rickety tram ride

 Kids have a fascination with trams and the ones in Lisbon are exceptionally atmospheric.
 Lisbon trams crisscross the city and the most famous of all is the n 28, which goes from the area of Baixa, in the city centre, up to the top of the Alfama, meandering its way up through beautiful street lined with shops and decorated with tiles.

 The rickety tram ride is fun and a great way to save your legs from Lisbon famous hills but due to its popularity, you may find yourself queuing up for well over an hour just to get a seat.

 Go early to avoid long lines or kill the time waiting like we did: tasting the sweets from the patisserie just in front of the tram terminal!